What does Truly Grass Fed mean?

 Why do Truly Grass Fed cows only consume 95% grass?

 Truly Grass Fed cows spend most of their time grazing outdoors.
 The natural green grass provides all the nutrition they need.
 During the winter, we give our cows shelter to stay warm.
 During this time inside from the pastures, they continue to consume ensiled grass that was collected and saved during the summer months, also known as sileage.
-We also supplement their feed with a small amount of concentrates (less than 5% of their diet) to provide extra nutrition.
+We also supplement their feed with a small amount of minerals and vitamins (less than 5% of their diet) to provide extra nutrition.
 That’s where the other 5% comes in.

 Do your cows ever receive antibiotics?